 What will happen during my first appointment?

 Your physiotherapist will first assess you.
-For example, your physiotherapist might ask you about your pain and how it affects your day to day life.
-He or she might check your muscle strength or the range of movement at the joint that is troubling you.
+For example, they might ask you about your pain and how it affects your day to day life.
+They might check your muscle strength or the range of movement at the joint that is troubling you.
 Some of the tests may bring on your pain (this is to help the physiotherapist understand what is causing the pain).
-Your physiotherapist will also ask you about your goals for treatment.
+Together you will discuss what you would hope to get from Physiotherapy.

 What do I need to bring to my first appointment?